glacier-modding/G2WwiseDataTool/README.md

 # G2WwiseDataTool
-G2WwiseDataTool is a CLI application which can be used to export SoundBanks and Events from a WWise project into files compatible with Glacier 2.
+G2WwiseDataTool is a CLI application which can be used to export Audio Objects, Events, Switches and SoundBanks from a WWise project into files which are compatible with the Glacier 2 engine.

 ## Wwise setup
 1. Download the example Wwise project from: https://github.com/glacier-modding/G2WwiseProject.
 2. Download and install Wwise 2019.2.15.7667 from https://www.audiokinetic.com/en/download/ (You will need a Wwise account).
-3. Setup your Audio Objects, Events and SoundBanks (make sure to untick the media field for each event that you reference in the SoundBank).
+3. Setup your Audio Objects, Events, Switches and SoundBanks (make sure to untick the media field for each event that you reference in the SoundBank).
 4. Generate SoundBanks.

 ## In-game setup
 You will need to create a SoundBank entity which references your new SoundBank in the GlobalData brick (`[assembly:/_pro/scenes/bricks/globaldata.brick].pc_entitytype`) using QNE (QuickEntity Editor) and creating a entity.patch.json file for your SMF mod.

-Here is an example:
+Here is an example of a SoundBank entity:
 ```json
 {
 	"parent": "abcd889eea2e16b2",